 Crabgrass (Digitaria) thrives better in the USDA plant hardiness zones 2-11.
 It’s a stubborn weed that actively grows in summer and is very choosy on the lawns it infests.
 It also prefers soil temperatures of 55-65F, also an ideal growing condition for Bermuda grass.

+When does crabgrass germinate?
 Although Bermuda boasts fast-spreading properties for choking out weeds, it’s improbable that it will do the same on Crabgrass.
 Crabgrass’ sprouting and growth rate are higher than Bermuda grass.
 While a healthy and lush Bermuda lawn may discourage Crabgrass invasion, Crabgrass grows quickly for Bermuda grass to keep it under control.

 The only way to get rid of Crabgrass is by improving the growing conditions of Bermuda.
-Another option is using a weed killer product that will destroy Crabgrass without injuring your Bermuda.
+Another option is using a weed-killer product that will destroy Crabgrass without injuring your Bermuda.

-You can kill Crabgrass on Bermuda by:
+You can kill Crabgrass in Bermuda by:

 - Applying a Quinclorac-based crabgrass killer for lawns.
 Dilute the product if you bought it concentrated in a pump sprayer.